Russian oil output cuts: where there's a will there's a way

-WEST SIBERIAN OIL FIELDS/MOSCOW (Reuters) - Russia’s oil industry has argued for years that it cannot cut output to support falling global prices for purely technical reasons; in reality it can - as long as it has the political will.
+WEST SIBERIAN OIL FIELDS/MOSCOW, Jan 28 (Reuters) - Russia’s oil industry has argued for years that it cannot cut output to support falling global prices for purely technical reasons; in reality it can - as long as it has the political will.

 The days that oligarchs decided production levels according to their own private interests are long gone.
 Today the state directly controls roughly half of output, with most of the rest in the hands of business figures who are loyal to President Vladimir Putin, or at least will not oppose his wishes.